memgraph/docs/cloud/payment.md

 Each code has an expiration date.
 If do not create a project or snapshot within that period, the code will expire.

-Once you redeem a code it will be applied on your next invoice, regardless of the amount of fees on the invoice, which means that the whole coupon will applied even if the value of the coupon is higher than the amount of the invoice it is applied to.
+Once you redeem a code, it will be applied to your next invoice, regardless of the amount of fees on the invoice, which means that the whole coupon will applied even if the value of the coupon is higher than the amount of the invoice it is applied to.

-## Check payed and due invoices
+## Check paid and due invoices

 To check pay and due invoices: